Electroblob77/Wizardry-Wiki/Spells.md

 1. **ID** The spell's ID, which corresponds to the metadata of its book or scroll
 1. **Version** The major version of Wizardry in which the spell was first introduced

+> Pro tip!
+Use shift + scroll wheel to see more columns.

 | #   | Name                    | Tier       | Element    | Type       | Mana      | Continuous? | Wizards? | ID  | Version |
 |-----|-------------------------|------------|------------|------------|-----------|-------------|----------|-----|---------|
 | 1   | [Magic Missile](https://github.com/Electroblob77/Wizardry/wiki/Magic-Missile)           | Novice     | Magic      | Attack     | 5         | No          | Yes      | 1   | 1.0     |